Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

-A securitisation vehicle is subject to the normal CIT system, but commitments towards any holder of securities (both capital and debt) issued by the securitisation vehicle are tax deductible and not subject to WHT.
+A securitisation vehicle is subject to the normal CIT system and the minimum NWT, but commitments towards any holder of securities (both capital and debt) issued by the securitisation vehicle are tax deductible and not subject to WHT.

 Luxembourg-resident shipping companies are not subject to MBT and can benefit from investment tax credits and accelerated depreciation (even for used assets).

 Luxembourg tax law provides for a carry-forward of losses that are generated after 1 January 2017 for a maximum period of 17 years.
 Losses generated before January 2017 can be carried forward indefinitely.
 Losses cannot be carried back.

 Interest expenses (accrued or paid) are generally deductible in Luxembourg if they are made in the interest of the business enterprise of the company.

 However, as from 1 March 2021, interest or royalties accrued should no longer be tax deductible when the beneficiary is a related enterprise established in a blacklisted country, unless it can be demonstrated that the transaction triggering the deductible interest or royalties is used for valid economic reasons reflecting economic reality.
 A country is blacklisted if it is listed in the European Union list of non-cooperative jurisdictions that for the first year was published on 1 March 2020, and for future years on January 1st of each year.

 Furthermore, interest may not be deductible if it is: